prashant-kikani/prashant-kikani.github.io/_posts/2020-12-20-how-to-get-started-in-machine-learning.markdown

 If you have some good background & interest in Maths then you can also take some of his math heavy courses like [this one](https://youtu.be/UzxYlbK2c7E).
 There are tons of courses on the platforms like Udemy & Udacity.
 Almost every famous course is good to start with.

-One good way to get started is to learn in a BFS(breadth first search) manner instead of DFS(depth first search).
+One good way to get started is to <a href="https://prashantkikani.com/blog/learning-to-learn" target="_blank">learn</a> in a BFS(breadth first search) manner instead of DFS(depth first search).
 Meaning, learn every topic/concept/algorithm once & try to use it on some project or dataset in languages like Python.
 Instead of learning everything at once & then trying to implement everything, BFS approach is better IMHO.

 So, what you can do is, once you learn a topic like linear regression, you can try to implement/use it in Python on some project.